Personalities

 Randy Hugg

 Randy was the evening show presenter in WRWR’s later years.
 Moved in 1983 to WCPZ in Sandusky, where he still makes his living working on the air and serving as their very popular morning personality.
-He recently (2019) celebrated his 36th year anniversary there!
+In 2019 he celebrated his 36th year anniversary there!

 Others?